Linked list: History

+Linked listing of information precedes the digital era by over two millennia, having originated no later than the Homeric era, when scribes copying papyrus scrolls frequently provided to readers and subsequent copyists guidance as to the intended order of reading by writing at the end of a given scroll the first word, later known by the Latin present participle reclamans (plural reclamantes; literally "shouting back" or its nominalized counterpart), of the scroll next in that order.
+This practice resurfaced during the early years of mechanical printing of books in Europe, when it was common practice for printers to include at the end of each printed page a "catchword" corresponding to the first word on the page next in order.
+This practice improved printers' ability to verify that they were printing each verso (in European languages, reader's-left) page on the back of the properly preceding recto page and that during collation and binding they were arranging each recto page so as to follow the properly preceding verso page.

-Linked lists were developed in 1955–1956, by Allen Newell, Cliff Shaw and Herbert A. Simon at RAND Corporation and Carnegie Mellon University as the primary data structure for their Information Processing Language (IPL).
+The first implementation of linked listing in the computer-science context was developed in 1955–1956 by Allen Newell, Cliff Shaw, and Herbert A. Simon at RAND Corporation and Carnegie Mellon University as the primary data structure for their Information Processing Language (IPL).
 IPL was used by the authors to develop several early artificial intelligence programs, including the Logic Theory Machine, the General Problem Solver, and a computer chess program.
 Reports on their work appeared in IRE Transactions on Information Theory in 1956, and several conference proceedings from 1957 to 1959, including Proceedings of the Western Joint Computer Conference in 1957 and 1958, and Information Processing (Proceedings of the first UNESCO International Conference on Information Processing) in 1959.
 The now-classic diagram consisting of blocks representing list nodes with arrows pointing to successive list nodes appears in "Programming the Logic Theory Machine" by Newell and Shaw in Proc.
 WJCC, February 1957.
 Newell and Simon were recognized with the ACM Turing Award in 1975 for having "made basic contributions to artificial intelligence, the psychology of human cognition, and list processing".
 The problem of machine translation for natural language processing led Victor Yngve at Massachusetts Institute of Technology (MIT) to use linked lists as data structures in his COMIT programming language for computer research in the field of linguistics.
 A report on this language entitled "A programming language for mechanical translation" appeared in Mechanical Translation in 1958.